-When making investment decisions, Fund Managers, for which the Minister is responsible, are required to give consideration to ethical risks in their assessment of a company's value, having regard to the information that is readily available at the time of the decision.
+1.2 When making investment decisions, fund managers, for which the Minister is responsible, are required, where relevant, to give consideration to risks in their assessment of value.
+Through this process, managers are expected to incorporate the potential risk and value impact of ESG factors in their investment decisions, having regard to the information that is readily available at the time of the decision.
 The Minister intends for this to encourage investment in companies with good governance and responsible management.